Lean team? XBert AI answers calls 24/7 and captures new leads.

 Automated Telephone System

 Businesses with outdated technology typically see a huge decline in employee productivity.
 Multiple studies have shown that legacy systems drain resources, with U.S. businesses losing up to $1.8 trillion annually in productivity due to time spent on repetitive tasks that could be automated instead.
-The cost of using legacy systems is shockingly high.
+The cost of using legacy systems is shockingly high, especially when teams handle large volumes of phone calls.

-But thankfully, automated phone systems (ATS) can help businesses solve most of these problems and build a more efficient workforce.
-This guide will explain what an automated phone system can do for your business, what features to look for when choosing one, and how automated solutions enrich your workflows from day one.
+But thankfully, automated phone systems (ATS) can help businesses solve most of these problems and build a more productive workforce.
+This guide will explain what an automated phone system can do for your business, what features to look for when choosing one, and how automated solutions enrich your workflows from day one using a modern business phone system.

 What Is an Automated Telephone System (ATS)?

-IVR is the core technology behind an ATS.
+IVR is the primary technology behind an ATS.
 It accurately processes caller interactions using pre-built algorithms, call flows, keystrokes, and voice commands.
-Automated phone systems respond with pre-recorded messages or transfer the call based on the user’s choice.
-This reduces live agents’ work during the initial phase of a call.
+Automated phone systems respond with pre-recorded voice messages, text messages, or transfer calls based on the user’s choice.
+This reduces live agents’ work during the initial phase of a call and improves overall call management.

 Key Features of an Automated Telephone System

 What are the key features that make an ATS?
-Here are the most important tools and functions to look for in an automated phone system:
+Focus on these key tools and functions when you evaluate an automated phone, automated phone calling system, or small business phone system.

 Auto-attendant and conversational IVR

 An auto-attendant is a virtual receptionist that guides callers through a structured menu to the right department.
-It gives your business a professional image and connects callers immediately with the appropriate resource without needing a live agent.
+It gives your business a professional image and connects direct callers immediately with the appropriate resource without needing a live agent, especially for repetitive and routine calls.

 For more natural, human-like conversations, conversational IVR uses artificial intelligence and chatbots to understand and respond to spoken requests.
-Both systems route calls precisely to reduce wait times and provide a better customer experience.
+Both systems help route calls, enable better call flow management, and provide strong self-service capabilities.
+Advanced setups also include a dial-by-name directory to help call recipients reach the right person faster.

 Automated call routing